 As in P4-NetFPGA there is a shared architecture, with unique programs per design, program-specific python scripts are often used to test a design.

-The following describes the steps for running a simulation of the P4 code in the SDNet environment, without GUI.
+The following describes the steps for running a simulation of the P4 code (programmable data plane only) in the SDNet environment, without GUI.
 The test is driven by gen\testdata.py:

 '''

 cd $P4_PROJECT_DIR/nf_sume_sdnet_ip/SimpleSumeSwitch

 ./vivado_sim.bash

 '''